UppalaGoutham/M3_Group54/Project1/1_Requirements/README.md

 # Applications:
-     • Remote Keyless entry by providing lock and unlock to the  doors and windows it will give a huge relief to owners to check wether they properly locked the car doors and windows.
+     • Remote Keyless entry by providing lock and unlock to the  doors and windows it will give a huge relief to owners to check whether they properly locked the car doors and windows.
      • Remote keyless entry systems will provide car owners with a degree of convenience while making the task of physically inserting a key unnecessary.
      • A passive keyless entry system uses advanced technology to take vehicle accessibility to a higher level.